codecaine-zz/markdown_tutorials/tutorials/programming/python/python-complete-guide.md

-# Complete Python Tutorial: From Basics to Standard Library
+# Complete Python Tutorial: From Basics to Standard Library (Python 3.14)

-This comprehensive tutorial will guide you through the entire Python language, from basic syntax to using the powerful standard library.
+This comprehensive tutorial will guide you through the entire Python language, from basic syntax to using the powerful standard library, based on the official Python 3.14 documentation.

 ## Table of Contents
 1. [Python Basics](#python-basics)